Spinosaurus: Aquatic habits

 In the same year, contradicting the study by Fabbri and colleagues, Sereno and his colleagues suggested that Spinosaurus was wholly bipedal on land and an unstable, slow moving surface swimmer in deep water.
 Their results, taken from reconstructing a CT model of the skeleton, and then adding internal air and muscles.
 Their results, coupled with fossils from Spinosaurus that showed it also lived further inland along rivers and lakes, suggest it was a semi-aquatic, ambush piscivore that preferred waterside environments both along the coasts and further inland along rivers and lakes.
 Simultaneously, they suggested that the large tail fin was probably utilized more for display than swimming, as tails in living animals have the same function when they possess comparably tall neural spines.

-A 2024 paper by Myrhvold et al. also contends that Spinosaurus and Baryonyx were diving pursuit predators.
-Instead they also argue that Spinosaurus and Baryonyx hunted more like herons instead of diving after prey.
+A 2024 paper by Myrhvold and colleagues also disputes that Spinosaurus and Baryonyx were diving pursuit predators.
+Instead, they also argue that Spinosaurus and Baryonyx hunted more like herons instead of diving after prey.
 Another paper in the same year analyzed the linear measurements of the skull of Spinosaurus, and concluded that the skull morphology and hunting method of Spinosaurus would likely be the most similar to those of wading birds like herons, though the authors noted that they are uncertain how beneficial the skull would have been for the diving pursuit predation method.

+A 2026 paper by Cau and colleagues analyzed five spinosaurine skulls (including Spinosaurus specimen MSNM V4047) and found evidence for the presence of salt glands similar to those of semi-aquatic and aquatic birds.
+They suggested that Spinosaurus and other derived, related spinosaurines were able to hunt in brackish and saltwater environments.
+They noted that the evidence of salt glands do not necessarily confirm whether spinosaurines are fully aquatic, diving pursuit predators, or hunted prey like modern wading birds.